UTI Symptoms and Prevention

 - When bacteria spreads to the kidneys you may experience back pain, chills, fever, nausea, and vomiting.

-How will the UTI affect my baby?
+How will a UTI affect my baby?

 If the UTI goes untreated, it may lead to a kidney infection.
 Kidney infections may cause early labor and low birth weight.
 If your doctor treats a urinary tract infection early and properly, the UTI will not cause harm to your baby.